Scottish Labour set for factional infighting over Westminster selections

 Until recently, Edinburgh Southern was the largest local party in Scotland, with the units in Glasgow Kelvin and Edinburgh Central also having a sizeable membership base.

-However, Glasgow Southern is believed to be way ahead of Edinburgh Southern and is easily the biggest constituency party in the country.
+However, Glasgow Southside is believed to be way ahead of Edinburgh Southern and is easily the biggest constituency party in the country.
 Other local parties in Glasgow have also witnessed big increases.

 The focus is now on the impact the new recruits could have on the selection of parliamentary candidates for Westminster.
 Labour has identified 20 target seats in Scotland.